JonnoFTW/htm-models-adelaide/README.md

 Adelaide uses SCATS for collecting traffic data (along with signal control) using induction loops beneath the road to record the number of vehicles that go though a particular lane at an intersection.
 This data is provided in 5 minute intervals.
 Our goal is to use this flow data to determine the presence of an incident on a section of road within a reasonable amount of time.
-Incidents are not restricted to accidents, they can also include:
+Incidents are not restricted to vehicle accidents, they may also include:

 * Breakdowns
 * Spilled loads